GeniXiong/Data-Visualization-Project/README.md

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
 Scatter Plot designed to emphasize clustering of prices, year built, floors of the house, and living areas.
 Each circle represents a certain house.
-The size of the circle represents living areas of the house.
+The size of the circle represent living areas of the house.
 Different colors represents floor numbers.

 [![image](https://user-images.githubusercontent.com/35828260/65391604-18c5c780-dd39-11e9-8966-8c1d9352b722.png)](https://vizhub.com/GeniXiong/0e9425dbf1ac437a8cc230f8878cf20b)